 Now if you wanted to make a smaller version of this I would recommend “baking” up a few of our hand pies like we linked to above but to feed a whole fam bam go for this one.
 Those are much more time consuming to make as the crust wraps around the whole thing.
 I like the insides more than the out.

-• Roll out pie crust out flat and
+• Roll out pie crust gently to flatten and press crust into pie plate.

 • Add sugar, brown sugar and cinnamon.
 Combine ingredients.